AliAzizpourian3/kvp10k-thesis/README.md

 Converts raw KVP10k pages into prepared JSON files for Stage 4 training:

 1. Download PDF from HuggingFace image URL
-2. Render page at 300 DPI with PyMuPDF (native text extraction, no Tesseract dependency)
+2. Extract words and word-level boxes from the native PDF text layer with PyMuPDF (no Tesseract dependency)
 3. Fuse extracted words with annotation bounding boxes (word-match threshold = 0.6)
 4. Produce LMDX-format text and ground-truth KVP labels